-If you do not want to spend a lot of money on getting real timber wood for your poolside, then these tiles are an affordable alternative.
-They look like real pieces of timber and will add to the aesthetics of the pool area.
+If you do not want to spend a lot of money getting real timber wood for your poolside, then these tiles are an affordable alternative.
+They look like authentic pieces of timber and will add to the aesthetics of the pool area.
 Hence, your guests will love the sophistication that it adds to the space.

 Since wooden flooring in pools needs a lot of money and maintenance, this option is a great way to ensure that you get a similar effect without the added costs of maintenance efforts.
-Besides, they do not chip, warp, or get damaged easily, thereby proving complete value for money.
+Besides, they do not chip, warp, or get damaged easily, thereby proving absolute value for money.

 While calculating costs, remember that the price of tiles make up for half the total price as you will also have to include the labour charges.
 Labour charges for each square foot could range from $4 to $32, depending on the area that you reside in.